frenck/spook/documentation/other_features.md

 ### Run allowance left

-Passes while this automation or script has runs to spare.
+Passes while this automation has runs to spare.

 ```{list-table}
 :header-rows: 1